 You can see the Opera House and Harbour Bridge – Sydney’s most famous icons – in all their glory.
 Watch the boats glide by from Bradleys Head Amphitheatre or step into the past at Military relics at Bradleys Head.
 Come face-to-face with wildlife and ancient trees, and stop for a drink at heritage-listed Athol Hall or a Chowder Bay cafe.

 The Harbour Bridge to The Spit Bridge walking track continues past Chowder Bay if you feel like a longer walk.
-Once you’ve explored this exquisite part of Sydney Harbour you’re sure to want to walk more of Sydney's coastal walking tracks.
+Once you’ve explored this exquisite part of Sydney Harbour, you’re sure to want to walk more of Sydney's stunning coastal walking tracks.

 Audio tour: You can download an audio tour of the walk to your mp3 player or phone to take with you.
 This self-guided tour will be your companion on the ferry from Circular Quay to the start of the walk, and will guide you through each section of the track.
 The tour from Circular Quay to Chowder Bay will take approximately 2 hours.